Tsallis Holographic Dark Energy Reconsidered: Thermodynamics of interacting THDE model

+In the present work, we consider Tsallis entropy, given in equation \eqref{eqn:S1:1} as the horizon entropy in place of the standard Bekenstein-Hawking entropy.
+Then the horizon entropy of the apparent horizon of a flat universe, $S_H$ becomes

-where $c$ is the velocity of light and $k_{B}$ is the Boltzmann constant.
-The evolution of $\frac{S_{H}}{\gamma}$ with respect to the scale factor is shown in Figure \ref{s_aplot}.
+where $c$ is the speed of light and $k_{B}$ is the Boltzmann constant.
+The evolution of $\frac{S_{H}}{\gamma}$ with respect to the scale factor is shown in Fig. \ref{s_aplot}.
 The rate of change of horizon entropy with respect to scale factor is given by